kobotoolbox/kobo-docker/README.md

 Below is a diagram (made with [Lucidchart](https://www.lucidchart.com)) of the containers that make up a running `kobo-docker` system and their connections.

 ![Diagram of Docker Containers](./doc/container-diagram.svg)

+### Secure your installation
+`kobo-docker` opens ports on all interfaces to let the `frontend` containers communicate with `backend`containers.
+A firewall is **HIGHLY recommended**.
+PostgreSQL, Redis and MongoDB ports must be closed when the server is exposed publicly.

 ## Setup procedure